-- Who was Vine Deloria, what were his central arguments, and how extensive was his influence? - More generally, what has been the influence of native American traditions on environmental thought and activism? - What were Jace Weaver's contentions in his contributions to Defending Mother Farth?
+- Who was Vine Deloria, what were his central arguments, and how extensive was his influence? - More generally, what has been the influence of native American traditions on environmental thought and activism? - What were Jace Weaver's contentions in his contributions to Defending Mother Earth? (graduate readings). - Who are these figures: Oren Lyons & Winona LaDuke.